 The island's main settlement is Inverarish - on the southwestern coast.

 Raasay Island's primary employers are tourism, the ferry company, crofting (small-scale food production) and sea fishing.
 Some of the locals work on Isle of Skye.
 Raasay has only a primary school (older students ferry each day to Portree / Skye Island).
 Ferry travel to Skye is approx 25-min (Inverarish to Sconser).

-Among the island's most popular tourist attractions are the Brochel Castle ruins and numerous walking paths.
+Among the island's most popular tourist attractions are Brochel Castle's ruins and numerous walking paths.
 Inverarish has a shop (with post office service).
 Hotel accommodations are available in Raasay House.
 Various holiday homes are also available in the island's southern part.

-In 2007, the island's population signed a contract with several building contractors to build a community centre (opened in May 2010).
+In 2007, the island's population signed a contract with several building contractors to build a community center (opened in May 2010).
 In 2008 started the construction works for the new Churchton Bay ferry terminal (inaugurated in August 2010).
-Raasay House is a 4 star hotel with an outdoor activity centre consisting of restaurant, cafe and bar.
+Raasay House is a 4 star hotel with an outdoor activity centre consisting of restaurant, cafe, and bar.

 Isle of Raasay cruise terminal

 Cruise ships to Raasay Island dock (anchor) at Inverarish - port town on the southwestern coast.